askrejans/speeduino-serial-sim/README.md

-# Speeduino Serial Simulator - Production Ready v2.0
+# Speeduino Serial Simulator - v2.0.0

 A cross-platform Speeduino ECU serial interface simulator with realistic I4 engine simulation, supporting Arduino AVR, ESP32, and ESP8266.
 Tested more on ESP32 for now.